Sabbatical Leave Implementation Information

 Deans, chairpersons and directors must address in writing the following general policy issues in the consideration and endorsement of each sabbatical leave request:

 A sabbatical is not granted automatically, i.e. it is not an entitlement.
-Chairpersons, directors and deans must inform faculty that each sabbatical request is reviewed by the chairperson/director, the dean and by the Associate Provost and Associate Vice President for Academic Human Resources as the Provost's designee.
+Chairpersons, directors and deans must inform faculty that each sabbatical request is reviewed by the chairperson/director, the dean and by the Associate Provost and Associate Vice President for Faculty and Academic Staff Affairs as the Provost's designee.
 Sabbatical requests may be denied at each administrative level.
 Accordingly, the normal six-month lead time requirement for requesting sabbatical leaves should be adhered to by faculty members and academic units to permit sabbatical review/evaluation and effective planning.

 As required by the sabbatical leave policy, the faculty member must provide the department, school or non-departmentally organized college administrator with a sabbatical leave report evaluating the experience and impact of the sabbatical, particularly as it relates to the expectations set forth in the original sabbatical leave request.